joaquim-oliveira-neto/42-Piscine-C-Exam/README.md

-# 42-C-Piscine-Exam
+# 42 C Piscine Exam Exercises

+## Disclaimer
-Exercises from 42 C Piscine Exams.
-Not all the solutions are correct and pull requests are welcome to fix the problems
+1. Not all the solutions are correct so pull requests are welcome to fix the problems
+2. You should use this repo to practice for the exam.
+You should not memorize the solutions